Skip to content

 Choose the package you installed for better docs:

-The goal of this package is to provide primitives to create components for tooltips, popovers, dropdown menus, hover cards, modal dialogs, select menus, comboboxes, and more.
 Instead of providing any pre-built components, it gives you the tools to create them more easily.
 This is ideal if you want lots of control, but does require more work to get started.
 The full guides in React Examples contain some copy-pasteable examples to get you started more quickly.

 Usage